 - sprouted rice milk

 Complicating matters even more, once you decide on the type of milk to give your kids, you will have a lot of other options to choose from – organic, hormone free, sweetened vs unsweeted, enriched vs original, and a long list of flavors, etc.

 The question is no longer simply Got Milk?

 Best Milk for Kids

 So which milk is best for your kids?

-While each type of milk has its fans, in general, unless your child has food allergies or intolerances, the best milk is going to be the one you can afford, with the nutrients your child needs, and which he is going to drink.
+While each type of milk has its fans, in general, unless your child has food allergies or intolerances, the best milk is going to be the one you can afford, with the nutrients your child needs, and most importantly, which he is going to drink.

 What about the idea or argument that cow’s milk is made for baby cows?

 Following that logic, if you weren’t going to give your kids cow’s milk, then you probably wouldn’t give them most plant based milks, as they are commonly made from seeds.
 Almonds, peas, and soybeans, etc., aren’t “made” to make milk.
 They are produced to make more plants.
 But just like we pasteurize and fortify cow’s milk so that we can consume it, we have learned to use these other foods.